mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Other
 ^^^^^

 Layers and groups can be exported.
-See the ‘Layer’ top menu for this and many other options.
+See the :guilabel:`Layer` top menu for this and many other options.

 .. note:: Krita has at least 5 times more blending modes than PS.
 They are sorted by categories in the drop down menu.
 You can use the checkbox to add your most used to the Favorite categories.